 The Innovation District will be at the intersection of OSU-Cascades research and business development in a variety of fields, such as: bioscience, biotech, sports performance, health, outdoor products, energy engineering, applied engineering, software engineering, hospitality, arts & media tech and natural resources.

 Located in fast-growing Bend, Oregon, the Innovation District will build upon the economic and geographic advantages of the region.
 Bend is a rapidly expanding remote work hotspot and is home to a number of tech, biotech, outdoor product, software and numerous other traded-sector companies.

-The district will feature food and beverage locations, 10 miles of walking paths, an Innovation Café, art, a performing arts center, affordable workforce housing and public transportation in addition to being housed next to a university campus full of amenities.
+The district will feature food and beverage locations, access to miles of walking paths, affordable workforce housing and public transportation in addition to being housed next to a university campus full of amenities.

-Lessees may take advantage of shared energy services, printing, mailing, makerspaces, fab labs, machine shops, lab space, shared conference services, shared custodial services, parking, fitness and childcare under shared operations agreements.
+OSU-Cascades is exploring various amenities and services that may be available in the Innovation District.
+Through shared operations agreements, lessees may be able to take advantage of shared energy services, printing, mailing, makerspaces, fab labs, machine shops, lab space, shared conference services, shared custodial services, parking, fitness and childcare.

 Central Oregon is known for its quality of life due to the access to Mt.
 Bachelor ski resort, Deschutes River, and numerous federal, state and local parks.
 Additionally, the Redmond Municipal Airport is a short drive from Bend and has direct flights to Seattle, San Francisco, Denver, Portland, Los Angeles, Salt Lake City and Phoenix.
 Known for excellent schools, quality of life and a diverse economy, Bend will continue to grow.